lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 The Kuiper plugin has three types.
 The source code can be put into the corresponding directory.
 For the detailed method of plugin development: [EMQ X Kuiper extension](../extension/overview.md).
 This article will take the Sink plugin as an example to introduce the process of plugin development and deployment.
 We will develop a basic MySql sink, for write stream output data to the MySql database.

-- Create plugin project samplePlugin with the above directory structure
+- Create plugin the project samplePlugin with the above directory structure
 - Create file mysql.go under the sinks directory
 - Edit file mysql.go for implementing the plugin
     -  Implement [api.Sink](https://github.com/emqx/kuiper/blob/master/xstream/api/stream.go) interface